El Mundo de

 This Aspect introduces the exploration of built-in patterns within the stapled textile, with a silver “step” motif.

-It also introduces an internal carrying strap coming from the cropped jacket., exploring modularity in both wearability and crating new silhouettes, allowing the jacket to be worn down and “off the shoulder”.
+It also introduces an internal carrying strap coming from the cropped jacket., exploring modularity in both wearability and creating new silhouettes, allowing the jacket to be worn down and “off the shoulder”.

 El del Monte is manifested by the following future relics -